fuzziqersoftware/newserv/README.md

 | BB (Tethealla)  | Yes      | Yes (2)  | Yes      |

 *Notes:*
-1. *Ep3 NTE battles are not well-tested; some things may not work.
+1. *Episode 3 NTE battles are not well-tested; some things may not work.
 See notes/ep3-nte-differences.txt for a list of known differences between NTE and the final version.
 NTE and non-NTE players cannot battle each other.*
 2. *Some BB-specific features are not well-tested (for example, some quests that use rare commands may not work properly).
 Please submit a GitHub issue if you find something that doesn't work.*
 3. *This is the only version of PSO that doesn't have any way to identify the player's account - there is no serial number or username.
 For this reason, AllowUnregisteredUsers must be enabled in config.json to support PC NTE, and PC NTE players receive a random Guild Card number every time they connect.
 To prevent abuse, PC NTE support can be disabled in config.json.*